 - HI 216 Latin America Since 1826

 - HI 276 Introduction to the History of West Africa

 - HI 453 United States-Latin American Relations

 - HI 469 Latin American Revolutions in the Twentieth Century

 The Portuguese Exchange offers lower and upper-level courses both in the Portuguese language as well as in transdisciplinary areas such as Brazilian Studies, Luso-African Studies, and Portuguese Studies.
 Most courses are offered through our interconnection of distance-learning classrooms which are linked by audio and video technology.
 Students may also link into these classrooms via their home computer and fully participate in the courses.

 Students can access the courses offered each semester through the Portuguese Course Exchange Website by clicking on the Courses tab on that page.
-Students interested in taking classes in the exchange should check with Dr. Irwin Stern and review the information on the Guidelines page.
+Students interested in taking classes in the exchange should check with Portuguese section coordinator and review the information on the Guidelines page.